typemiguel/WalnutiQ/README.md

 4. In Eclipse, also add JUnit 4 & jre7 to your build path.
-Then right click the ```WalnutiQ/``` folder and select "Run As" => "JUnit Test".
+Then right click the ```WalnutiQ/``` folder and select "Run As" => JUnit Test.
 Make sure all tests pass!

 <h2>Setup in Linux/Mac/Windows with Gradle</h2>
 1. Install Gradle in Linux OR Mac by typing to the command line: